 Employ appropriate technology in the classroom, especially iPads.

 Use our web-based Student Information System to write comments, report cards and post assignments.

 Be open-minded, patient and maintain a respectful, supportive environment.

-Teachers at Burke are an integral part of a lively, informal and inclusive school community; we are committed to building a diverse, multicultural faculty.
+We are committed to building a diverse, multicultural faculty.
 Many teachers and staff serve as advisors for six to eight students.
 We are always looking for teachers who can enrich Burke’s community outside the classroom, especially by coaching.